glennklockwood/rpi-ansible/README.md

 ## Running the Playbook

-Authentication will be an issue since the configuration disables the default user (`pi`) and adds new privileged users.
-This means that you will probably have to specify different `--sudo-user` options depending on how far into the configuration you got.
-For example, assuming the `pi` user still exists,
+This playbook will deactivate password authentication for the `pi` user since it assumes that you have key-based authentication configured _before_ the playbook is executed.
+Be sure that is the case or you may be locked out of your Raspberry Pi altogether.

+Then run the playbook:

-    $ ansible-playbook --inventory-file hosts --limit clovermine --ask-sudo-pass --user pi --sudo site.yml
+    $ ansible-playbook --inventory-file hosts --limit cloverfield --user pi --sudo site.yml

-You will be asked for the sudo password, which is the same as `pi`'s password (which defaults to `raspberry`).
-Once the users are set up and `pi` is no longer a valid user.
+or

-    $ ansible-playbook -i hosts -l clovermine -K -s -U glock site.yml
+    $ ansible-playbook -i hosts -l clovermine -u pi -s site.yml

+Raspbian should allow the `pi` user to sudo without a password.
+If not, run using `--ask-become-pass` (or `-K`) and enter the sudo password (default would be `raspberry`) for the remote user (`pi`).